 Description P4.6 is driven active low while the MSP430 device is held in a reset state.
-This can influence companies connected externally that are expecting the pin to act as a fleating
+This can

 Workaround Use any other GPIO if input floating state is required while the device is in a reset state.

 RTC3 RTC Module